mcgibbon/sympl/docs/computation.rst

 components.
 These attributes give a fairly complete description of the inputs and outputs of the component.

-You can access them like this (for an example :py:class:`~sympl.PrognosticComponent` class ``RRTMRadiation``):
+You can access them like this (for an example :py:class:`~sympl.TendencyComponent` class ``RRTMRadiation``):

 .. code-block:: python